KeyboardKit/website/collections/_posts/2026/2026-03-02-ios-26-4-host-application-bundle-id-bug.md

 issue: https://github.com/KeyboardKit/KeyboardKit/issues/1014
 ---

-A bug has been discovered in the iOS 26.4 betas, that causes the host application bundle ID value to become empty.
+A change has been discovered in the iOS 26.4 beta, that causes the host application bundle ID value to become empty.
 This causes different problems for different versions of KeyboardKit.

 ## The Issue